 Funding Source: $9,988,029 State Budget allocation from federal ARPA funds

-Lower Adams Creek Sewer Outfall - IN PROGRESS
+Lower Adams Creek Sewer Outfall - COMPLETE

 Project Description: This project was originally planned to be completed by the Water and Sewer Authority of Cabarrus County (WSACC) in 2009.
 The project never came to fruition, so the Town is picking up the project where it left off.
 This project will retire the Summer Street and Pasture pump stations.
 Click here to view the proposed Lower Adams Creek Sewer Outfall map.
 Click here to see a composite map of all proposed sewer improvements.